DonCharlesLambert/shippuden-stories/README.md

+# ⚠️ WARNING

+This repository is currently undergoing a major overhaul.
+During this period, features may be broken and documentation may lag behind the code.

 # Life Is Good
 > _It's cool, man, got red bottoms on
 Life is good, you know what I mean?
 Like_